 Ted has won a National Press Club citation for Best Consumer Journalism; an Ohio State Award for Excellence in Educational, Informational and Public Affairs Broadcasting, and the American Cancer Society’s GASPAR Award.
 In 2016, Ted won the Press Club of Long Island's 2016 Media Awards First Place, Video Breaking News -- Roosevelt Field Shooting."

 Ted's career in radio includes such great call letters as WABC, WPLJ, WCBS, WOR and WINS in New York City.
 Ted was news director and morning drive anchor/sidekick at WNSR from 1986-1988.

 Ted holds a BA and an MS in Education and has taught in NYC schools and local colleges.
 Ted was licensed as an emergency medical technician in New York State in 1981.
 He holds a certificate in Technical Analysis of the Futures Markets from the New York Institute of Finance.
 He is also a licensed amateur radio operator (Ham) with the call sign WB2TED.

-Ted David and his wife, Jane, were married in 1974 and have two grown sons and a grandson born in 2017.
+Ted David and his wife, Jane, were married in 1974 and have two grown sons and a grandson, born in 2017.
 A granddaughter is expected in late February, 2021.